 Thank you very much for your willingness to lend a hand in this time of need.

-Currently, we are searching out websites and organisations on-line that will help people donate whatever they can straight to Japan.
-Until we’ve done our research, if you click on our ‘Donate now’ button at the top of this page, you will be given the option of either the International Federation of Red Cross and Red Crescent Societies or the Japanese Red Cross.
+If you click on our ‘Donate now’ button at the top of this page, you will be given the option of either the International Federation of Red Cross and Red Crescent Societies or the Japanese Red Cross.
 On either site, you will be able to donate whatever amount you wish to the Japanese disaster relief efforts.
 If you would like more information about the IFRC, please visit their official website at http://www.ifrc.org.

 While we understand the desire to give physical goods, Japan is in dire need of the monetary assistance to help pay for blankets, hot food, medical supplies, and shelters.
 Especially when providing assistance from around the world, this enables workers to source the necessary supplies as quickly as possible.
 With this show of support, we can help Japan and the global community out of this crisis.